-Portico Academy Trust recognises that some children may abuse their peers and any incidents of peer-on-peer abuse will be managed in the same way as any other child protection concern and will follow the same procedures.
-Peer-on-peer abuse can manifest itself in many ways.
-This may include bullying (including cyber bullying), physical abuse, sexual violence/sexual harassment, 'up-skirting' 'sexting' or initiation/hazing type violence and rituals.
+Portico Academy Trust recognises that some children may abuse their peers and any incidents of child-on-child abuse will be managed in the same way as any other child protection concern and will follow the same procedures.
+Child-on-child abuse can manifest itself in many ways.
+This may include bullying (including cyber bullying), physical abuse, sexual violence/sexual harassment, or initiation/hazing type violence and rituals.
 We do not tolerate any harmful behaviour in school and will take swift action to intervene where this occurs.
 We use lessons and assemblies to help children understand, in an age-appropriate way, what abuse is and we encourage them to tell a trusted adult if someone is behaving in a way that makes them feel uncomfortable.
-Peer-on-peer abuse will never be tolerated or passed off as 'banter' or 'part of growing up'.
-Portico Academy Trust understands the different gender issues that can be prevalent when dealing with peer-on-peer abuse.
+Child-on-child abuse will never be tolerated or passed off as 'banter' or 'part of growing up'.
+Portico Academy Trust understands the different gender issues that can be prevalent when dealing with child-on-child abuse.
 There is further information in the schools Anti-Bullying Policy, Behaviour Policy and PSHE curriculum documents.